-\textit{ii) } $N\approx p$: If the total number of samples $N = M n_m$ is close or to the number of parameters $p$, then the offline and centralized feature matrix $\Abb$ is nearly square or square.
+\textit{ii) } $N\approx p$: If the total number of samples $N = M n_m$ is close to or equal to the number of parameters $p$, then the offline and centralized feature matrix $\Abb$ is nearly square or square.
 The results in Figure~\ref{fig:convergence_cyclic} and \ref{fig:forgetting_cyclic} illustrate that Algorithm~\ref{alg:continual_cocoa} does not converge, and does not solve the previously seen tasks.
 The non-convergence of the algorithm for these pairs of $(n_m, M)$ are further illustrated in Figure~\ref{fig:t_forgetting_cyclic}, where we plot the forgetting as a function of the outer iterations $t$ in Algorithm~\ref{alg:continual_cocoa}, i.e., $\Fc_{\Sc}(t)$, where we have evaluated the forgetting every $1000$ iterations, and fixed the number of samples per task to $n_m = 2$.
 Figure~\ref{fig:t_forgetting_cyclic} illustrates that if $M=80$, then the vectors $\wvec_t$ do not converge, and are instead diverging.
-If $M\approx 80$ but $M\neq 80$, then the convergence is very slow compared to if $M$ is further away from $M=80$.
+If $M\approx 80$ but $M\neq 80$, then the convergence is very slow compared to the case with $M$ further away.

 \textit{iii)} $N < p$: In this scenario, the offline and centralized problem is overparameterized.
-The feature matrix $\Abb$ is full rank, hence there is possibly an infinite number of solutions $\wvec$ which solve all the tasks simultaneously.
+Hence, there is possibly an infinite number of solutions $\wvec$ which solve all the tasks simultaneously.
 In this regime, $\wvec_t$ generally do not converge to $\wstar$.
-In Figure~\ref{fig:distance_to_wstar}, and plot the distance from $\wvec_T$ to the solution $\wstar$ versus the number of tasks $M$.
-The results are from the same experiment as in Figure~\ref{fig:convergence_cyclic} and \ref{fig:forgetting_cyclic}.
+In Figure~\ref{fig:distance_to_wstar}, we plot the distance from $\wvec_T$ to the solution $\wstar$ versus the number of tasks $M$ for the experiment in Figure~\ref{fig:convergence_cyclic} and \ref{fig:forgetting_cyclic}.
 Figure~\ref{fig:distance_to_wstar} illustrates that for small $M$, even though the final solution $\wvec_T$ solves all the tasks, it is not equal to $\wstar = \bm 1$.
 Consistent with our observations for scenario \textit{i)}, Figure~\ref{fig:distance_to_wstar} suggests that $\wvec_t$ converges to $\wstar$ for large $M$.